rmnavr/fpmx/README.md

 Other quirky things:
 - 1-based index variants of basic getters (don't worry, fptk does not force using them in any way)
-- Inspired by Haskell:
+- Haskell-inspired:
   - macros for [lenses](https://github.com/ingolemo/python-lenses) library
-  - Result type (AKA Either monad) that can be type-checked by pydantic
+  - Result and Maybe monads that can be type-checked by pydantic
   - macros for annotating functions via signatures like `int -> int => float`

 <!-- __________________________________________________________________________/ }}}1 -->